irstacks/apple-privacy-policies/README.md

 Simply .html files via `Save As >`.

 ### Scope
 Project includes a couple of sources for a few major languages.
-I found that the selected Region doesn't dictate the Privacy Policy url; that seems to be determined just by presumed language.
+I found that the selected Region doesn't dictate the Privacy Policy url; that seems to be determined just by the assumed primary language of a given country.

 ### Contributing